 The best time to sow tomatoes is from the beginning of March until the middle of April, and once the flowers bloom, the tomatoes themselves aren’t far behind.
 Alternatively, tomatoes grow well inside all year.

-To find out more, have a read of this window sill guide by Tomato Growing.
+To find out more, have a read of this guide from Tomato Growing.
 Alternatively, why not watch the video below?

 4. Herbs

-If you enjoy getting creative in the kitchen, then why not consider growing your own herbs?
+If you enjoy getting creative in the kitchen, why not consider growing your own herbs?

 Not only do fresh herbs look vibrant and pretty in a window, but they’ll also provide you with a constant supply of diverse flavours to add to your cooking.
 Plus, if you regularly buy fresh herbs from the shops, growing your own will save you money too.